Compiletest

 mode, these tests verify the mappings between source code

-to extract and pretty-print the coverage mappings embedded in the IR.
+extract and pretty-print the coverage mappings embedded in the IR.
+These tests

-These tests don't require the profiler runtime, so they run in PR CI jobs and
+don't require the profiler runtime, so they run in PR CI jobs and are easy to

 These coverage map tests can be sensitive to changes in MIR lowering or MIR optimizations, producing mappings that are different but produce identical coverage reports.